elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 # Add deprecation warning to `immutable` field
 IsRuleImmutable:
   type: boolean
-  description: '[DEPRECATION WARNING - This field is deprecated and will be removed in a future release.
-Use the prebuilt field to determine if a rule is an Elastic prebuilt rule or a custom rule.] - Determines whether the rule is immutable (i.e. cannot be modified by the user).'
+  description: '[DEPRECATION WARNING!
+This field is deprecated and... <the warning explains the deprecation period and suggests a replacement> ] - Determines whether the rule is a prebuilt Elastic rule.'

 IsExternalRuleCustomized:
   type: boolean